 Tip: An External Hard Drive only works if you plug it in.

 Bottom line, an EHD is a relatively inexpensive tool to use to help you organize a lifetime of photos, however you choose to use it in your home or business.

 Ready to buy an EDH?
-Start with this external hard drive and shop for the size and features that will meet your needs. (affiliate link) Note: these products change all the time, so if that link doesn’t work, please contact me for an updated recommendation, or look for a WD or Seagate drive with at least 4 TB.
+Start with this external hard drive and shop for the size and features that will meet your needs. (affiliate link) Note: these products change all the time, so if that link doesn’t work, please contact me for an updated recommendation, or look for an external drive with at least 4 TB.

 Affiliate links send you to products that I recommend, and I may earn a percentage of sales, but you don’t pay more for my expert recommendation.